JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 Set the INPUT_FILE to the name of your OUTPUT_FILE from route_extraction.py

-Set the total length of your road in Roman miles.*
+Set the total length of your road in Roman miles.
+Importantly, you do not need the absolute total length of the "entire road".
+If you know your milestone definitely lies between the caput viae and city B, you just need the length of the road between the caput viae and city B for this calculator to work.

 Set the mile number of your milestone.